PoisonNinja/Hackintosh/README.md

 ## BIOS Preparation
 Make your BIOS match those settings, or as close as possible.
 * Reset to optimized defaults
-* Enable Windows 10 mode.
-This _should_ force the BIOS into UEFI only, but check to make sure
+* Enable Windows 8/10 WHQL mode.
+This _should_ force the BIOS into UEFI only and disable CSM, but check to make sure
 * Disable VT-d.
 It's going to be disabled anyways with `-dart=0`, but it doesn't hurt to be safe.
 * Disable Secure Boot.
 This should be off by default, but check to make sure.
 * Enable XHCI handoff (important!)
+* Disable MSR 0xE2 config lock.
+For MSI boards, this will be under CPU features in overclocking settings

 # Installation
 ## Boot